The Importance of Understanding HIV Prevention

 Learn Your Partner’s History

-Knowing your partner’s history can get you that much closer to complete safety.
-People who know their partners to this level usually are in a committed relationship, and participate in far less risky behavior.
+Knowing your partner’s sexual history can get you that much closer to complete safety.
+People within a committed relationship tend to participate in far less risky behavior.
 Still, the only way to be as sure as possible is to request a partner be tested.

 Never Share Needles for Any Reason, & Never Use Non-sterile Needles